jpconstantineau/BlueMicro_BLE/documentation/docs/bluetooth_firmware.md

 ---
 id: bluetooth_firmware
-title: A Bluetooth First Firmware
+title: A DIY Friendly Firmware
-sidebar_label: Bluetooth First
+sidebar_label: DIY Friendly
-slug: /bluetooth_firmware
 ---
 ## Introduction
 BlueMicro_BLE is a keyboard firmware that builds on top the Adafruit nRF52 board support package (BSP) for their line of [Adafruit nRF52 Feather Boards](https://github.com/adafruit/Adafruit_nRF52_Arduino).